tomcohen13/AI-Squid-Game/README.md

 Fear not!
 Here's a very good recipe:

-1. Start with making a random move under five seconds.
+1. Start with making a move + trap under five seconds.
 2. Code basic heuristics
 3. Implement a simple Minimax.
 Observe improvements.
 4. (Save current Player and make them the Opponent from now on!)